-Cutillo’s Restaurant is located in the beautiful village of Sanatoga, PA, Cutillo’s Restaurant overlooks the Sanatoga Creek and has a rich heritage in western Montgomery County.
+Cutillo’s Restaurant is located in the beautiful village of Sanatoga, PA, Cutillo’s overlooks the Sanatoga Creek and has a rich heritage in western Montgomery County.
 Sanatoga is located between Pottstown and Limerick, Pennsylvania.

 Cutillo’s, originally, The Crooked Hill Tavern was opened about 1770 by the Bosserts, members of the area since before the Revolution.
 Crooked Hill Tavern was a regular stop for exchange of horses in the journey between Philadelphia and Reading during the 1800s.